Wheeler scores go-ahead goal, Jets beat Sabres 3-1

-Connor Hellebuyck made 35 saves to help the Jets end their longest winless streak of the season and maintain the Central Division lead.
+Winnipeg avoided dropping four straight for the first time since going 0-3-1 in March 2017, and upped its lead atop the Central Division standings.
 At 35-18-3, Winnipeg earned its 73rd point to move two ahead of Nashville after the Predators’ 5-4 overtime loss to St. Louis earlier in the day.

+Winnipeg cleaned up its defense following a pair of 5-2 road losses at Ottawa on Saturday and Montreal in a game Thursday night in which the Canadiens outshot Winnipeg 53-34.

+“It was the first time all tear we’ve had to deal with that adversity,” said Wheeler, who scored his team-leading 28th goal and added an assist.

 Andrew Copp also scored and Mark Scheifele sealed the win by scoring into an open net in the final seconds.